calclavia/Electrodynamics/README.md

-Resonant Induction
+Electrodynamics
 ======
-Resonant Induction is a Minecraft mod that brings in realistic, world-based technology advancement experience into Minecraft.
+Electrodynamics is a Minecraft mod that brings in realistic, world-based technology advancement experience into Minecraft.

 By committing to the project, you fully agree to the Contribution Agreement: http://calclavia.com/contribution-agreement/